mauriziocescon/ng-playground/readme.md

 - inputs are created (then syncronised) any time a component / directive is created rather than derived from already existing signals (solid / svelte).
-This is great for interoperability, but it comes with the drawback that there isn't any concept of props object: inputs / outputs must be created within the component / directive.
+This is great for interoperability, but it comes with the drawback that there isn't any props object: inputs / outputs must be created within the component / directive.
 This implies there's nothing to spread for "wrapper components" (`<Button />`, ...);
 alternatively something like [`v-bind`](https://vuejs.org/guide/components/props.html#binding-multiple-properties-using-an-object),
 - can reassign inputs / outputs inside script:
   - https://github.com/microsoft/TypeScript/issues/18497